-Though the exact cause of lupus is unknown, a combination of genetic predisposition and environmental factors is thought to be the source.
+Though the exact cause of lupus in children or adults is unknown, a combination of genetic predisposition and environmental factors is thought to be the source.
 Lupus and other autoimmune diseases often run in families, and in susceptible people, sunlight may trigger the disease.
-Though lupus is typically diagnosed in adulthood, teenagers and (rarely) younger children can develop lupus as well.
-The disease is more common in females, although males can also be affected.
-Some patients who have only some of the signs and symptoms of lupus may actually have mixed connective tissue disease or overlap syndrome instead instead.
+Although lupus is more commonly diagnosed in adults, teenagers and (rarely) younger children can develop lupus.
+In people of all ages, the disease is more common in females but males can be affected.
+Some children or adolescents who experience only some of the classic signs and symptoms of lupus may actually have mixed connective tissue disease or overlap syndrome instead.

-Lupus can affect each person differently, and the disease can range from very mild to life threatening.
-Some people are very sick at initial presentation, while in others, lupus may take years to cause significant symptoms.
+Lupus can affect each child differently, and the disease can range from very mild to life threatening.
+Some children become very sick at the first onset of symptoms, while in others, lupus may take years to cause significant symptoms.
 Rashes, especially on the face, are common in people with lupus, as are systemic symptoms like fever, weight loss, loss of appetite and fatigue.
 Other symptoms include arthritis, hair loss, sores in the mouth or nose, and swollen lymph nodes.

 Because lupus is rare in children, it may take weeks or even months of symptoms before it is diagnosed.
-A pediatric rheumatologist is the best person to diagnose lupus in a child.
-There is no one specific test for lupus; rather, the diagnosis is made based on a combination of the patient’s symptoms, a physical exam by a doctor, and laboratory findings.
+A pediatric rheumatologist is the best type of doctor to diagnose lupus in a child.
+There is no one specific test for lupus.
+Rather, the diagnosis is made based on a combination of the patient’s symptoms, a physical exam by a doctor, and laboratory findings.

 Many people with lupus require steroid medications at the time of diagnosis.
 But, because steroids have significant side effects, these medications are typically reduced or eliminated as quickly as can be done safely.
 Most patients with lupus are treated with a medication called hydroxychloroquine (Plaquenil), which is well-tolerated and improves long-term prognosis.
 Some patients benefit from oral immunosuppressive drugs, while others require intravenous (IV) medication that is given in a hospital or an outpatient facility.
-Important nonmedical interventions include rest and stress reduction, a well-balanced diet and regular exercise, the use of sunscreen and avoidance of sun exposure
+Important nonmedical interventions include rest and stress reduction, a well-balanced diet and regular exercise, the use of sunscreen and avoidance of sun exposure.